 Filing an extension?
 Don’t forget IRS tax payment

-The millions of taxpayers who still have not filed a tax return have an unexpected extra day to file, with the IRS moving the deadline to April 18 due to IRS system outages on the planned April 17 deadline.
-Even with the extra day, some of them are not going to be able to meet the deadline.
-If they don’t file either a return or an extension by the April 18 deadline, they’re going to face a monthly penalty that is 10 times more than the penalty for not paying their tax bill.
-Filing an extension and making sure to pay any tax owed is the best way to avoid adding unnecessary costs to tax liability.
+Some of the people who still have not filed a tax return are going to be able to meet the April 15 tax filing deadline.
+If they don’t file either a return or an extension to file by the April 15 deadline, they’ll face a monthly penalty that is 10 times more than the penalty for not paying their tax bill.
+Filing an extension and making sure to pay any tax owed is the best way to avoid adding costs to tax liability.

-“There’s still time to avoid all penalties.
-Pay at least 90 percent of your 2017 tax bill and file an extension by the April 18 deadline and you’re in the clear,” said Kathy Pickering, vice president of regulatory affairs and executive director of The Tax Institute at H&R Block.
+“There’s still time to avoid all penalties: pay at least 90 percent of your 2018 tax bill and file an extension by the April 15 deadline and you’re in the clear,” said Kathy Pickering, vice president of regulatory affairs and executive director of The Tax Institute at H&R Block.
 “It may be easier said than done though.
 Not only is time a factor, but you have to be able to make an accurate estimate of your tax liability to make sure you pay at least 90 percent.”

 Filing an extension helps but doesn’t exempt procrastinators from paying